TIRI: The thermal infrared imager onboard HERA

 Changing an asteroid's orbit, measuring the consequences

-Together with the Japanese space agency JAXA and Belgian partner ROB, VITO Remote Sensing contributes to the development of TIRI, a thermal infrared imager and one of the scientific instruments onboard Hera.
+Together with the Japanese space agency JAXA and Belgian partner ROB, VITO Remote Sensing contributed to the development of TIRI, a thermal infrared imager and one of the scientific instruments onboard Hera.

 The main goals of Hera are detailed characterization of the physical proporties of the two asteroids and of the crater made by the DART mission, as well as measuring the momentum transfer efficiency resulting from DART's impact.